fyancy/AlignBC/README.md

 # AlignBC
  Aligning Binary Centers for Single-stage Monocular 3D Object Detection.
 This repository include the core codes of our method and some demos of monocular object detection based on [KITTI dataset](https://www.cvlibs.net/datasets/kitti/index.php).
+Our work [ABC: Aligning binary centers for single-stage monocular 3D object detection](https://www.sciencedirect.com/science/article/pii/S0262885623001154?via%3Dihub) has been published on Image and Vision Computing.

  Here are two videos for object detection for moving objects (Cars).
 More can be found [here](https://github.com/fyancy/AlignBC/tree/main/abc_imgs/gif).
  - Detection for close Cars on narrow roads